cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Nonce values

 Secret scalars ya and yb MUST NOT be reused.
-Values for sid SHOULD NOT be reused as the composability guarantees of the simulation-based proof rely on uniqueness of session ids {{CPacePaper}}.
+Values for sid SHOULD NOT be reused since the composability guarantees established by the simulation-based proof rely on the uniqueness of session ids {{CPacePaper}}.

-If CPace is used as a building block of higher-level protocols, it is RECOMMENDED that sid is generated by the higher-level protocol and passed to CPace.
-One suitable option is that sid is generated by concatenating ephemeral random strings from both parties.
+If CPace is used in a concurrent system, it is RECOMMENDED that a unique sid is generated by the higher-level protocol and passed to CPace.
+One suitable option is that sid is generated by concatenating ephemeral random strings contributed by both parties.

-## Password hashing and application environments

-Password databases in a client/server setting SHOULD use iterated password hashing such as specified in {{?RFC7914}} (scrypt) and {{?RFC9106}}
-(Argon2).
-Such iterated password hashing requires so-called "salt" nonce values.
-CPace does not itself provide mechanisms for agreeing on such salt values.
-For an analysis of this aspect see, e.g., the discussion in {{AUCPacePaper}} where CPace has been used as building block within the augmented AuCPace protocol {{AUCPacePaper}}.

-As a consequence, in a setting of a server with several distinct users it is RECOMMENDED to seriously consider the augmented PAKE protocol OPAQUE {{?I-D.draft-irtf-cfrg-opaque}} instead.

 ## Side channel considerations